Paternity suit judge asked to order DNA test of Michael Jordan

 "It is unfortunate that well known figures are the target of these kind of claims," Jordan's spokeswoman, Estee Portnoy, said in a statement.

-However, Smith attorney Randy Kessler said Tuesday that a simple $300 (201 pounds) saliva test will prove or disprove the paternity question.
+However, Smith attorney Randy Kessler said Tuesday that a simple $300 saliva test will prove or disprove the paternity question.

 In a court filing Tuesday, Kessler asked Fulton County Superior Court Judge Wendy Shoob to order Jordan to submit to "immediate genetic testing."
 There was no immediate ruling from Shoob following a 20-minute hearing Tuesday in the judge's chambers, Kessler said.